POWER YOUR BUSINESS!

 Despite optimization measures, some of our buildings are still heated with fossil fuels such as natural gas or petroleum products.
 It is our goal to further reduce the use of fossil fuels every year.
 The CO2 emissions we have caused are compensated by the retirement of CO2 certificates.

-Photovoltaic systems on the roofs of several buildings at our Kirchhundem-Welschen Ennest location self-generate solar energy.
+Photovoltaic systems on the roofs of several buildings at our location in Kirchhundem-Welschen Ennest self-generate solar energy.
 Some of the green power goes to in-house use, the remainder is fed into the public power grid.
-We are currently examining which additional roof areas could still accommodate PV systems.
+In 2024 the roof of the new administration building M10.3, currently under construction in Kirchhundem-Welschen Ennest, was also equipped with a photovoltaic system.

-We are also continually replacing older machines with new, more energy-efficient machines in our contact part manufacturing facility and plastic injection molding production department.
+We are also continually replacing older machines with new, more energy-efficient machines in our contact part manufacturing facility and in our plastic injection molding production department.

 All lighting in our offices, hallways, bathrooms and kitchen facilities turn off automatically.
 Lamps are only lit whenever people are in the room.
 The lighting goes out shortly after leaving the room.